-Is laser scanning being utilized on your construction projects, or are you still exploring the potential of the technology?
-One thing is for sure, when it comes to 3D laser scanning: every construction professional would benefit from learning more about the innovation.
-Here’s a closer look at the emerging technology:
+Is the technology being utilized on your construction projects, or are you still exploring the potential of the technology?
+One thing is for sure, when it comes to 3D building scanning: every construction professional would benefit from learning more about the innovation.
+Here’s a closer look at the emerging technology.

 Laser Scanning 101: The Basics

-Before we get into the nitty-gritty of laser scanning, it’s worth it to take a moment to define exactly what it is.
+Before we get into the nitty-gritty of the technology, it’s worth it to take a moment to define exactly what it is.
 Specifically, laser scanning, also known as high-definition surveying (HDS) or reality capture, is a means of using a laser to map an area with high accuracy.

 On a construction site, laser scanning is used to capture detailed data, providing accurate information for every nook and cranny on a site.
 The data it provides construction professionals is known as “point cloud.”
 That is, a database connecting points in a 3D coordinate system.
 While we could go into a world of detail about point cloud and what it can do, the most important thing to remember is that it keeps an extremely accurate digital record of an object or space as it pertains to a project.

 A Brief History of Laser Scanning in Construction

 As we said, 3D laser scanning isn’t new technology at all.
 In fact, the technology’s roots date back to the 1960s.
 However, it wasn’t until the 1990s that it began being utilized for design and engineering purposes.
 In fact, the technology followed a similar path to adoption as GPS or global positioning systems.
 Once deemed a luxury, GPS is now found and utilized in millions of applications across a variety of markets.
 Today, laser scanning has become commonplace in a similar manner, now moving into a variety of markets, including construction.

 So how is the technology used in construction today?
 The technology has come a long way from how it was initially just used in performing building and maintenance on industrial facilities.
 Today, it’s administered for building infrastructure and much more.